Send to a friend

 Already the pandemic has taken a toll on the economy.
 On Monday, the Ministry of Statistics and Programme Implementation published data showing that India’s Gross Domestic Product growth rate had contracted by 23.9 per cent for the April to June quarter — a period that corresponds roughly to a complete national lockdown from 24 March to 17 May.

 This is the first instance of negative growth in GDP rates since 1996, when the country began publishing quarterly GDP data.
 It is also the steepest fall in economic growth among the world’s major economies.
-According to the Centre for Monitoring Indian Economy, more than 121 million people lost their jobs in April thanks to situation caused by COVID-19 pandemic, pushing the unemployment rate to a record 23 per cent, although the situation has since improved steadily.

 On Tuesday, India’s chief economic advisor, Krishnamurthy Subramaniam acknowledged that it may be months before the economy revives fully, but the government would continue providing support packages.
 “We do recognise that the fight against COVID-19 may not just be for a few months, and therefore we are actually coming up with calibrated response and will continue to do so.”